Group Handover for Drone Base Stations: Performance Analysis

 \section{Performance Analysis}

-Our main objectives in the performance analysis are to show the importance of capacity injection for QoS and compare the handover time and the number of control packet transmissions in group handover.
-The SimuLTE\cite{simulte} library built on top of the Omnet++ and INET framework is used to simulate our football stadium scenario, as seen in Figure \ref{fig:omnetScenario}.
+{The} main objectives in the performance analysis are to show the importance of capacity injection for QoS and compare the handover time and the number of control packet transmissions in group handover.
+The SimuLTE\cite{simulte} library built on top of the Omnet++ {package version 5.5.1} and INET framework {are} used to simulate {the} football stadium scenario, as seen in Figure \ref{fig:omnetScenario}.
 The most complex LTE scenarios can be simulated in SimuLTE in accordance with the 3GPP Release 16 \cite{3GPP36300}.
 The simulation framework exploits the layer base structured environment, and the handover process is accomplished mostly by the physical layer.
 Further, the $X_2$ link between BSs and protocols are well-designed and implemented by SimuLTE.

-The channel model configurations for SimuLTE we used for our simulation can be seen in Table \ref{table:channel}.
+{ The difference between the proposed scheme and LTE handover solution is that there is no data sharing between BSs in our proposal.
+Therefore, the $X_2$ interface parameters should be taken into consideration carefully while performing simulation.
+Ethernet connection is used for the $X_2$ interface in SimuLTE simulation environment.
+Ethernet connection capacity is selected as {$10$ Gbps} for our {simulations}.
+With this connection capacity, data transfer between base stations is completed in {$100$ ns.} Different configuration settings can be seen in Table \ref{table:datatransfer}.
+Other simulation parameters are selected as default parameters provided by SimuLTE.